Patrick Henry College: Campus

 Patrick Henry College is located in the town of Purcellville in rural northern Virginia, approximately 40 mi northwest of Washington, D.C.
 The campus currently consists of seven buildings arranged around a retention pond popularly called "Lake Bob", as well as several athletic fields.
 The oldest structure, Founders Hall, opened in 2000 and contains three classrooms, the college library, and various administrative and faculty offices.
 It is also home to the offices of the Home School Legal Defense Association.
 Hanna Rosin, author of God's Harvard, described the campus as "tiny, less like an Ivy League college than like a Hollywood set of an old Ivy League school."
 The buildings are of Colonial Revival architecture.
 The artwork in Founders Hall consists of copies of portraits of the Founding Fathers placed along a staircase, leading to a picture of Patrick Henry at the second Virginia convention which features a light from heaven guiding Henry's speech.
 The artwork is designed to, in the words of Hanna Rosin, "remind the students that America was founded as a Christian nation."

-The school's residential village is composed of five residence halls located along the edges of the lake.
-There are two men's and three women's dormitories.
-The four smaller dormitories opened in 2001, while the largest residence hall, Red Hill, opened in 2003.
+The school's residential village is composed of six residence halls located along the edges of the lake.
+There are three men's and three women's dormitories.
+The four smaller dormitories opened in 2001, while Red Hill, a male dormitory, was opened in 2003.
+The school's sixth dormitory, Shiloh, opened in 2024 and is a women's dormitory.
+When Shiloh opened, the school changed the Montpelier dormitory from a women's dormitory to a men's dormitory.
 Located in the basement of Mount Vernon is an auditorium referred to as Town Hall, where the school's daily chapel sessions and other special events are held.
 The residence halls are set up in an arc shape around the lake.